-Pomskies shed their dead hairs and also blow their entire coat about twice a year.
-This means the pomsky sheds a moderate amount over the course of the year and then sheds their entire coat all at once, twice during the year.
+Pomskies shed their dead hairs throughout the year and also blow their entire undercoat about twice a year.
+This means the Pomsky sheds a moderate amount over the course of the year and then sheds their entire undercoat over a short period, twice during the year.
 (Once during the Spring, and once during the Fall.)
 That said, there are things Pomsky owners can do to control the shedding.

 - Proper diet – a high protein diet with meat as the main ingredient (and limited fillers) can help to reduce excessive shedding.
 The meat-rich dog foods are more easily digested and absorbed, helping to control shedding and dry skin.

 - Proper hydration – proper hydration reduce the chance of dehydration.
 Dehydration leads to dry skin, which can cause excessive shedding.

 - Brush regularly – brushing removes the excess dead hair hanging on your Pomsky’s coat and redistributes your Pomsky’s skin oils into its fur, helping the fur stay healthy and in place.